-Costco Is Letting First Responders & Healthcare Workers Skip The Line
+Costco Will Now Let First Responders & Healthcare Workers Skip Long Lines

 In an effort to help those who are fighting the coronavirus outbreak head-on, Costco is letting first responders and healthcare workers skip the line.
 On Wednesday, the big box retailer announced in a Facebook post that stores would give these everyday heroes priority access during operating hours starting this week, allowing them to pay for what they need without having to wait in potentially long lines outside.